Jaeiya/gilmer/README.md

 # How to Use
+Gilmer is a CLI tool **only**.
+It should be installed globally if you intend to use it for multiple projects.
+Because this tool is used solely for my projects, I had no need to create a help UI.
+Now that I'm making this tool public, the following details will have to serve as a surrogate help UI.
 ## Filename
 The default file name is `GitLog` and all spaces are stripped.
 This means `My Log` turns into `MyLog`.
 ```bash